This blog post includes contributions from Laura Gardner of Immigrant Connections.

 Many organizations and school districts have developed resources specific to their internal needs.
 These are highly individualized and not likely to be useful in their current form to providers in other districts or organizations; however, they may serve as starting points for creating similar videos:

-- New!
-Digital Literacy – IRC in Sacramento Digital Literacy Lessons: Dari and English (bilingual).
+- Digital Literacy – IRC in Sacramento Digital Literacy Lessons: Dari and English (bilingual).
 Includes computer basics, browsing the internet, Google Maps and other apps, email, safety and security online, and more.

 - Google Classroom – NYS TESOL: Albanian, Arabic, Bengali, Chinese, Haitian Creole, English, French, Korean, Portuguese, Russian, Spanish, Urdu